Media Kit

 Q: Where do you live now, and what do you do there?

-I live in Los Angeles with my partner Blake and our two cats Dash and Jenova, who sit next to me while I write in the morning.
+I live in Los Angeles with my husband Blake and our two cats Dash and Jenova, who sit next to me while I write in the morning.

-Q: What inspired you to write THE SECOND DEATH OF EDIE AND VIOLET BOND?
+Q: What inspired you to write your debut novel, THE SECOND DEATH OF EDIE AND VIOLET BOND?

 This story was inspired by my great-grandmother Edith Bond and her twin sister, Violet, who were both life-long Spiritualists.
 I never met the real-life Edie & Violet, but as a kid I was a bit obsessed with a rather haunting photograph of them as teenagers that lived on the bookshelf of my childhood home.
 I always wanted to write a story about Edie and Violet, but it wasn’t until a few years ago when I was researching the Spiritualist movement of the nineteenth century that lightning struck and the puzzle pieces for the idea that became this book slid into place.